koirala99/EBBA/README.md

 * Address pay disparities based on educational background and invest in professional development to bridge gaps and retain technical talent.

 ## Conclusion
-In conclusion, the analysis conducted as part of the Evidence-Based Business Analytics course at Kathmandu University School of Management (KUSOM) yielded valuable insights into employee demographics, characteristics, and factors influencing attrition.
-Leveraging the HR Analytics Dataset from Kaggle, thorough data cleaning and visualization using Power Query and Power BI enabled a comprehensive understanding of the organizational workforce.
+In conclusion, the analysis conducted yielded valuable insights into employee demographics, characteristics, and factors influencing attrition.
+Leveraging the HR Analytics Dataset from Kaggle, thorough data cleaning and visualization using Power Query and Power BI respectively, enabled a comprehensive understanding of the organizational workforce.

 Key findings highlighted significant correlations between various factors and employee attrition.
 Notably, employees aged 26-35 exhibited the highest attrition count, while those aged 18-25 had the highest attrition rate.
 Additionally, proximity to the workplace, recent promotions, lower salaries, slower salary growth, and educational background were identified as contributors to attrition.